Discover the Holy Land

 Ein Gedi National Park

 A spectacular oasis in the heart of the Judean Desert, with waterfalls and freshwater springs.
 Here David hid from King Saul, in the caves above the waterfall.
-The tropical vegetation in the midst of the desert creates a dramatic contrast — a vivid image of the rest that God offers in the midst of the wilderness.
+The tropical vegetation in the middle of the desert creates a dramatic contrast — a vivid image of the rest that God offers in the midst of the wilderness.

 Masada Fortress

-Ein Bokek — The Dead Sea
+Ein Bokek — Dead Sea

 Jerusalem — The Holy City

-The Western Wall (Kotel)
+Western Wall (Kotel)

 The holiest place of prayer for Jews — the only remnant of the Second Temple, destroyed by the Romans in 70 AD.
-The massive stones of the retaining wall, placed by Herod the Great over 2,000 years ago, vibrate with the prayers and tears of countless generations.
+The massive stones of the retaining wall, placed by Herod the Great over 2,000 years ago, vibrate with the prayers and tears of endless generations.
 A place of overwhelming spiritual intensity.

-"If I forget you, Jerusalem, may my right hand forget its skill." — Psalm 137:5 (NIV)
+“If I forget you, Jerusalem, may my right hand forget its skill.”— Psalm 137:5

-The Israel Museum — Dead Sea Scrolls
+Israel Museum — Dead Sea Scrolls

 Housed in the iconic Shrine of the Book, the museum holds the oldest known biblical manuscripts — over 800 texts discovered in the caves of Qumran between 1947 and 1956.
-Among them, the complete scroll of the prophet Isaiah, dated to over 2,000 years ago, confirms the remarkable fidelity of biblical text transmission throughout the millennia.
+Among them, the complete scroll of the prophet Isaiah, dated over 2,000 years ago, confirms the remarkable fidelity of biblical text transmission throughout the millennia.

-The Cardo — Old City
+Cardo — Old City

 The Garden Tomb